semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart.md

 ## Description

-**Venn chart** shows the relationship and intersections between two (or sometimes more) datasets.
-This chart type is also called a **set chart**.
+**Venn chart** illustrates how different data sets relate and overlap.
+It's also known as a set chart.

-- Each circle in such a chart is a set of data.
+- Each circle represents a data set.
-- The circles overlapping area is called the "intersection area", – it shows data with common qualities from all intersecting sets.
+- Overlapping areas called "intersection area" show common elements across data sets.
 - This chart type focuses on how much different groups of sets have in common (or how different they are).

 ::: tip
-Keep in mind that when comparing more than 2 sets on one chart, the chart may become unreadable.
+Venn charts can become cluttered with more than two data sets.
 :::

-**When is it better to use a Venn chart?**
+**When to use venn chart?**

-- When you need to visually show the relationships between datasets, their common features and differences between them.
+- To show data set relationships and differences.
-- When you need to compare two or more datasets, and clearly show what they have in common.
+- To compare data sets, highlighting commonalities.
-- When you need to show boolean expressions, such as "or" and "and" expressions.
+- To show boolean logic like "or" and "and" for data sets.

 ::: tip
 John Venn came up with this type of chart around 1880.
 They were used in the study of set theory as they excellently illustrated the relations of different groups.